Is JETP the savior of South Africa - or is it about to make the embattled country’s problems worse?

 Sonja Boschoff, a member of the National Council of Provinces representing the Mpumalanga province, says that South Africa must make sure it's in charge of its own transition to avoid green colonialism and must ‘guard against a transition imposed and dominated by external actors’.

+Commissar Mkhululi (Kusta) Dlevu, member of the Central Command Team, said JETP in its current form is simply a Trojan horse for foreign companies to take control of South Africa’s energy sector.
+‘We must ensure that we don't allow foreign interests to dictate our own energy policies.
+JETP is structured in a manner that it will benefit only the white monopoly capital.’

+Around 7000 nautical miles from South Africa’s biggest coal exporting port, in the cold, murky waters of the North Sea, rusty bulk carriers weighing tens of thousands of tonnes are berthing on the grey docks of Rotterdam to unload vast quantities of coal.

 Just months after the EU announced the JETP and its commitment to supporting South Africa in a just phase-out of coal, Europe’s coal imports from South Africa increased eightfold, reaching 3.54 million tons by 2024 - a 77% increase over 2021, according to Reuters.
-Much of this renewed interest came after Russia invaded Ukraine in 2022, and the EU imposed sanctions on Russian coal and gas, causing European countries to turn to other coal suppliers.
+Much of this renewed interest came after Russia invaded Ukraine in 2022, and the EU imposed sanctions on Russian coal and gas, causing European countries to turn to other coal suppliers, including South Africa.Key European importers of South Africa’s coal include some of JETP’s biggest donors, including the EU, Germany, France, Denmark, and the Netherlands, according to The Coal Trader.

+David Hallowes, a coal researcher at the South African non-profit GroundWork, thinks that the EU’s attempt to help South Africa decarbonize is being undone by its own coal imports from the region.

+‘This contradiction undermines Europe’s decarbonisation efforts and raises serious questions about the sincerity of its support for South Africa's transition and about the responsibility of these coal companies involved to address the socioeconomic, environmental and health impacts of their activities in South Africa.’EU officials told our investigation that "while there is a general direction from the European Commission to diversify where to source coal, it is individual companies and Member States that decide for themselves in line with their respective needs,’ adding, ‘there are no specific provisions on coal or on ethical coal as such".

 ** The views expressed do not necessarily reflect the views of IOL or Independent Media.